India: Atishi to take over as Delhi's new chief minister – DW – 09/17/2024

 Kejriwal, who is a critic of Prime Minister Narendra Modi, made his decision to step down known in a public address on Sunday after he was granted bail by the country’s supreme court on Friday.

-He had been imprisoned for months over allegations of his party taking kickbacks in exchange for liquor licenses.
+He had been imprisoned for nearly six months over allegations of his party taking kickbacks in exchange for liquor licenses.

 dvv/sms